 2. Big wins for host cities

 Dayton, Ohio, is a perennial host of the “First Four” games that kick off the madness.
-Estimates from Forbes and others indicate the city has enjoyed a more than $70 million economic boost from the tournament since 2001.
+The event gives the local economy a more than $4 million boost each year, local officials say.

 March Madness means big business for restaurants, hotels and especially bars in the lucky cities where the games are played.